MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

    > [!NOTE]
    >
    > - When you search for a record to connect to, the search results display the record name and the key fields selected by your administrator.
-For more information about key fields, see [Select key fields for mini view](customize-forms-and-fields.md#select-key-fields-for-mini-view).
+For more information about key fields, see [Select key fields for the mini view](customize-forms-and-fields.md#select-key-fields-for-the-mini-view).
    >
    > - The record you can connect Outlook emails or meetings to may be limited by your CRM.
    >